How to Configure the Light Settings on Hikvision Cameras

 How do I set my camera to Smart Hybrid mode:

 This mode is utilises both the IR and white LEDs built into your camera.
-It is useful as it allows you to keep your cameras to stay discreet in IR mode while there is no activity in your scene, and then switch to full colour when a person or vehicle is detected by putting white light on the scene, providing you with all of the additional a colour image offers while also acting as a deterrent.
+It is useful as it allows you to keep your cameras to stay discreet in IR mode while there is no activity in your scene, and then switch to full colour when a person or vehicle is detected by putting white light on the scene, providing you with all of the additional information a colour image offers while also acting as a deterrent.

 Here are the steps to enable this mode: